 Only bathe your Grey Pitbull once every six weeks.
 Go easy on their skin by using a mild dog-friendly shampoo instead of detergent or soap.

 Clean your Grey Pitbull’s ears weekly and its teeth every other day.
-Ear cleaning will keep infections at bay, whereas dental hygiene will prevent toothaches, bad breath, and cavities.
+Ear cleaning will keep infections at bay and using proper dog toothpaste that contain enzymatic formula will help to maintain healthy dental hygiene and prevent toothaches, bad breath, and cavities.

 Is Grey Pitbull hypoallergenic?